-Non-operating activity for the College decreased by \$35m from FY18.
-Positive investment returns in FY19 resulted in realized and unrealized gains of \$44m.
-In addition, gifts (including pledges) for long term investment were \$9m.
-Non-operating activities also include financing transactions such as debt retirement or issuance, actuarial changes related to our employee defined benefit pension plan, and the change in value of other planned gift instruments (trusts and annuities).
+The non-operating activities of the College include gifts received for capital needs or long term investment in the endowment.
+It also includes financing transactions such as debt retirement or issuance, actuarial changes related to our employee defined benefit pension plan, and the change in value of other planned gift vehicles (trusts and annuities).

-In each year, the Board of Trustees approved an amount to distribute from the endowment to support operations.
-For FY19, the amount distributed was \$36.7m which is shown as a reduction in non-operating activity and also as operating revenue.
+A significant item in this section is the investment return on the endowment of the College.
+For FY20 that amounted to \$26.4m and was the result of a 3.9% total return on the endowment investments.
+In each year, the Board of Trustees also approves an amount to distribute from the endowment to support operations.
+For FY20, the amount distributed was \$36.8m which is shown as a reduction in non-operating activity.
 The endowment, policies that surround it, and changes in value are included in more detail in footnote 7 which describes the investments and footnote 8 which describes the spending and donor restrictions.